jrkerns/pylinac/docs/source/topics/image_metrics.rst

       :align: center

 #.
-The sample might be inverted if needed.
+The sample might be inverted depending on the ``invert`` parameter.
 This applies to disk/BB metrics.
 The reason for inversion is that in the case of a BB within
    an open field, the pixel values within the BB ROI will be lower than the field surrounding it.
-Because pylinac uses weighted pixel values to find the center of the object, the pixel values need to proportional to the "impact" of the object.
+Because pylinac uses weighted pixel values to find the center of the object, the pixel values need to be proportional to the "impact" of the object.

    .. image:: ../images/metric_algo_inverted.png
       :width: 600